 Please see below for individual course descriptions of Expository Writing (060.114).

 060.139 (H) (W) EXPOSITORY WRITING: THE NARRATIVE ESSAY

 (3) Limit 12 per section.

 Telling stories is one of the most important ways that human beings try to make sense of the world and their experience of it.
 The narrative art informs fiction and nonfiction alike, is central to the writing of history, anthropology, crime reports and laboratory reports, sports stories and political documentaries.
 What happened?
 The answer may be imagined or factual, but it will almost certainly be narrative.
 This course focuses on the narrative essay, a nonfiction prose form that answers the question of “what happened” in a variety of contexts and aims to make sense not only of what happened but how and why.
 We begin by summarizing narrative essays, then move to analyzing them, and in the second half of the course you will write two narrative essays of your own, the first based on a choice of topics and sources, the second of your own design.
-Authors may include James Baldwin, Pat Conroy, Edwidge Danticat, Frederick Douglass, Chang Rae Lee, Danielle Ofri, George Orwell, Richard Selzer, John Updike, and Abraham Verghese.
+Authors may include James Baldwin, Frank Conroy, Edwidge Danticat, Frederick Douglass, Chang Rae Lee, Danielle Ofri, George Orwell, Richard Selzer, John Updike, and Abraham Verghese.
 You will learn the power of narrative to inform and persuade as you test that power in your own writing.